KytoSai/udemy_nodejs/section_25_working-with-rest-apis-the-practical-app/README.md

 ### 376. Storing Posts in the Database
 ### 377. Static Images & Error Handling
 ### 378. Fetching a Single Post

+- Have not seen the video

 ### 379. Image Names & Windows

+- [ALERT] Replace code in video with the notes chapter to void CORS errors on Windows (Windows users only)
+  - On Windows, the file name that includes a date string is not really supported and will lead to some strange CORS errors.

+- => I follow but it doesn't work ??????
+Why ??????

 ### 380. Uploading Images
 ### 381. Updating Posts
 ### 382. Deleting Posts